A toxicologist explains the health risks of being exposed to wildfire smoke

 Establish a clean space.
 Some communities in western states have offered “clean spaces” programs that help people take refuge in buildings with clean air and air conditioning.
 However, during the pandemic, being in an enclosed space with others can create other health risks.
 At home, a person can create clean and cool spaces using a window air conditioner and a portable air purifier.

 The Environmental Protection Agency also advises people to avoid anything that contributes to indoor air pollutants.
-That includes vacuuming that can stir up pollutants, as well as burning candles, firing up gas stoves and smoking.
+That includes vacuuming, which can stir up pollutants, as well as burning candles, firing up gas stoves and smoking.

 This is an update to a story originally published on Aug.
 20, 2020.